nickiden/Alpha-Blog-Blogging-Application/README.md

 I choose to post this application to demonstrate I have a basic understanding of the Ruby on Rails and MVC frameworks.
 I also wanted to demonstrate the use of creating databases in Ruby on Rails.

+TRD development was used to create views and controllers in this assignemnt.
+Functional and Integration tests are in the program to make sure the functionallity works.

 ## Key Features

 -Added Administration features so the Admin can delete or change any category, user, or blog post